dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ### Build and Run
 The default directory for Roboligent SDK is `optimo_controller`
 1. `cd ~/CODE/linkdyn_sdk/optimo_controller`
-2. Run  `./dev.sh -c -a -r ./bin/optimo_controller` to build SDK and run Optimo Controller with GUI (optional) or Run `./dev.sh -r ./bin/optimo_controller  SIMULATED`
+2. Run  `./dev.sh -c -a -r ./bin/optimo_controller` to build SDK and run Optimo Controller with GUI (optional) or Run `./dev.sh -r ./bin/optimo_controller` to run without build
 	> `-c` : cmake
 	> `-a` : all
 	> `-r`: run

+3. On GUI, click `start hardware`.
+This will take about a minute.
+4. Once the hardware starts running.
+Click `en`